nicktantk/tp/docs/UserGuide.md

 - At least one optional field must be provided.
 - Editing tags will overwrite previous tags.
 - To remove all tags, type `t/` without specifying any tag.
+- Editing address with a/<blank> will change the address to a "No address".

 **Examples:**
 `edit 1 p/91234567 e/johndoe@example.com`